ticketmaticbenelux/tm_api/README.md

 All methods expect the client as the first argument to support the functional programming paradigm.

-Additionally you can use `api.getListAll` to recursively collect all results using the `offset` parameter.
+Additionally you can use `api.getListAll` to recursively collect all results.
+Internally the `offset` parameter is being used.

 ### Examples: